SAP-samples/teched2022-XP280/exercises/ex1/create_a_cicd_job.md

 Click on **Jobs** list and then click on **+** button to create a job.

 <br>![](images/add_a_job.png)

  Please enter the mandatory fields as shown in the following image.
  - Choose the repository that you have just created from the drop down list.
  - Select the **Branch** as "main".
 Select **Pipeline** "SAP Fiori in the Cloud Foundry environment".
  - From the **Stages** section, select **Configuration mode** as "Job Editor".
- - From the **Build** section, choose **Build Tool Version** "Java 8 Node 14"
+ - From the **Build** section, choose **Build Tool Version** as "Java 8 Node 14"

 <br>![](images/configure_a_job.png)

 Finally, click on the **Create** button.
+You've now created a first job in CICD service with **Build** stage enabled.

-You've now created a first job in CICD service with build stage enabled.
-By default, build stage is always on.
+## Exercise 1.4 Trigger the Build

-Now, you can run the first build by clicking on the **Run** button as shown in the image.
+To trigger the build, click on **Run** button as shown in the image.

 <br>![](images/trigger_build.png)

 ## Summary

-Cheers!You've now created a first job via CICD pipeline and triggered the first build.
+Cheers! you've now created a first job via CICD pipeline and triggered the first build.

 Continue to - [Exercise 2 - Exercise 2 Description](../ex2/README.md)